The World of Adventures

 Every story works on two levels simultaneously.
 Children experience adventure.
 Adults recognize financial behavior patterns.
 Neither layer announces itself.

 Milo observes.
 Milo guides.
 Milo never solves.
-The Crew figures it out.
+The Magpyes figure it out.
 This is the rule that makes everything else work.